rainiera/princeton/README.md

   (Although this obviously won't scale, I only have 2 GB as an undergrad.)
 - Finally, sends the `URL` via `POST` to the Microsoft Emotions API
-- *tl;dr I changed an image `data-URI` to a publicly available `URL` so it'd play better with some ML libraries that didn't have native Python clients, but did have RESTful APIs.* And this took longer than anticipated.
+- *tl;dr I changed an image `data-URI` to a publicly available `URL` so it'd play better with some ML libraries that didn't have native Python clients, but did have RESTful APIs.* **And this took longer than anticipated.**
-- _if you ask, `application/octet-stream` did not work for me... but I learned a lot more from this anyway!_
+- if you ask, changing to `application/octet-stream` in the HTTP header did not work for me... but I learned a lot more from this anyway! :grin:

 ### Front-end
 - One day I will get better at front-end! :beers: